 Wolves and coyotes can look alike

 Most wolves in the state today are in northeast Oregon but a few have dispersed further west and south.
 Wolves are protected by state and/or federal law and it is unlawful to shoot them.
 Coyote hunters need to take extra care to identify their target as wolves can look like coyotes, especially wolf pups in the mid-summer and fall.
 ODFW appreciates hunters’ assistance to establish wolves’ presence in Oregon; please report any wolf sightings or wolf sign to ODFW using the online reporting system.

 Use the Oregon Hunting Map to see where to hunt.

 PRINEVILLE/OCHOCO WILDLIFE DISTRICT

-Coyotes offer an exciting challenge and will be closely associated with deer and antelope during the fawning time of year.
+Coyotes can offer an exciting challenge and will be closely associated with deer and antelope during the fawning time of year.
 Both the Maury and Ochoco have sizeable areas of public lands that provide hunting opportunities.
 Hunters should use caution, be properly equipped and prepared for whatever the weather might bring.

 THE DALLES DISTRICT